Cause of death

 Akrotiri

-A Minoan trading town on the rim of a supervolcano, evacuated just before the island tore itself apart around 1600 BCE — its frescoes, painted ships and drains left intact under 60 metres of pumice.
+A Minoan trading town on Thera (modern Santorini), evacuated just before the Minoan eruption tore the island apart around 1600 BCE — its frescoes, painted ships and drains left intact under 60 metres of pumice.

 4500 BCE